The Scatty Mum

 Red cabbage being sliced on a blue chopping board.

-First, take your head of red cabbage and remove any loose, outer leaves that look wilted or damaged.
+Step 1: First, take your head of red cabbage and remove any loose, outer leaves that look wilted or damaged.
 Then, cut off the stem at the bottom so you have a flat base to work with.

-Next, slice the cabbage in half from top to bottom.
+Step 2: Next, slice the cabbage in half from top to bottom.
 You should see the inner core of the cabbage now - this is the tough part that you don't want to eat, so we'll need to remove it.

 Take one half of the cabbage and use your knife to cut a V-shape around the core, being careful not to cut too deeply into the edible part of the cabbage.
-Then, simply use your hands to pull out the core and discard it.
-Repeat with the other half of the cabbage.

-Now that your cabbage is cored, you're ready to slice it into thin strips.
+Step 3: Now that your cabbage is cored, you're ready to slice it into thin strips.
 Hold one half of the cabbage with the flat side down and use your knife to make thin, vertical cuts from top to bottom.
 Try and make the slices as thin as you can.

 Finally, repeat with the other half of the cabbage and you are all done!

-✏️ How to Make Kebab Shop Red Cabbage
+✏️ How to Make Kebab Shop Salad

 ⬇️ Here you will find an overview of how to make the recipe.
 For full information on ingredients and quantities please see the recipe card at the bottom of the page ⬇️